JetBrains/Qodana/topics/dotnet-draft.md

 #### Specify a solution

 You can specify a solution in various ways.
-Using a [`YAML configuration`](#dotnet-specify-solution-yaml) is the most convenient method because once configured, you can use it in any software that runs %product% without any additional configuration.
+Using a [`YAML configuration`](#dotnet-specify-solution-yaml) is the most convenient method because you can configure it once and use the configuration across all software that runs %product%.

 ##### YAML file
 {id="dotnet-specify-solution-yaml"}